hoshomoh/CSVUtils/README.md

 ##### Error messages

-To get the rows with validation errors and there errors.
+To get the rows with validation errors and their errors.
 The validator expose `errors` method that can be used like so `$validator->errors()`.

 You can also customize the error messages for different validation rules and different attributes by passing a message array to the validator like so: